Saxonica/Saxon-HE/12/README.md

 The Saxon-HE 12 releases are available in the [Java](Java) folder.

-## Release notes for Saxon 12, dated 2023-01-12
+## Release notes for Saxon 12, dated 2023-03-21

-Saxon 12.0 is first release on the Saxon 12 branch.
+Saxon 12.1 is first maintenance release on the Saxon 12 branch.
-Saxon 12.0 is released in three language versions: SaxonJ (Java), SaxonCS (.NET 6+), and SaxonC (C/C++, PHP, and Python).
+Saxon 12.1 is released in three language versions: SaxonJ (Java), SaxonCS (.NET 6+), and SaxonC (C/C++, PHP, and Python).
 For SaxonJ and SaxonC, there are three editions: (EE, PE, and HE); for SaxonCS, only the enterprise edition (EE) is available.